adambard/learnxinyminutes-docs/directx9.html.markdown

 // Apply the vertex- and pixel shader.
 _device->SetVertexShader(_vertexShader.Get());
 _device->SetPixelShader(_pixelShader.Get());
-// Apply the transform after the shader had been created. if (!SetupTransform())
+// Apply the transform after the shaders have been set. if (!SetupTransform())
     return -1;
 // You can also REMOVE the call so set the lighting render state.